As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Figure 13-5 shows more detail about how encrypted data bags work.
 When a data bag item is created with

-, a file containing a shared key is passed on the command line.
+knife data bag create, a file containing a shared key is passed on the command line.
 The shared key is used as the password to encrypt the data bag item contents.
-When a node wants to decrypt the data bag item and access the secret in plain text, it must also pass the same shared key on its knife data bag
+When a node wants to decrypt the data bag item and access the secret in plain text, it must also pass the same shared key on its knife data bag operations.

 Let’s try working with an encrypted data bag item.
 Make sure the root chef-playground directory is your current working directory.